 OBD2 Error Codes: P0500, P0505, P0506, P0508, P0510, P0511

-The dormant air control (IAC) valve works with the electronic control unit (ECU) to regulate how much air enters the engine while idling.
-A clogged IAC will allow too much or inadequate air into the engine.
+The inactive air control (IAC) valve works with the electronic control unit (ECU) to regulate how much air enters the engine while idling.
+A blocked IAC will allow too much or inadequate air into the engine.

 This will likely show via a high or low idle, engine stalls, and a check engine light.
-While most indicators relate to the engine idling, you may also see varying RPMs when accelerating.
+While most indicators relate to the engine idling, you may also see fluctuating RPMs when accelerating.

 10. Timing Belt Problems